 With or without the support of healthcare organization executives, the industry will transform healthcare internally and externally.
 The trend will continue.
-The collaboration of many forces is creating a transformation that will grow exponentially every year.
+The collaboration of many forces creates a transformation that will grow exponentially yearly.

 Healthcare Industry Trends Executives Should Know

-Seven current healthcare trends will redefine the industry as they continue to gather momentum.
-There is evidence to support the investment in each of at least some of them.
+Seven current healthcare trends will redefine the industry as it gathers momentum.
+There is evidence to support the investment in at least some of them.
 It is relevant to the healthcare organization.
 The seven trends are:

 - IoT and Wearable Devices